The Science of Supplement Timing: Why It Matters

 What supplements should not be taken together?

-Certain nutrients compete for the same absorption pathways in your gut.
-The most common interactions to avoid are taking Iron, Calcium, and Zinc together.
+Certain nutrients compete for absorption.
+Avoid taking Iron, Calcium, and Zinc together.
 Space them at least 2 hours apart.
-High-fiber supplements can also reduce the absorption of other nutrients and should be taken separately.

 Is it better to take vitamins in the morning or at night?